zachleat/zachleat.com/web/_posts/2021-10-28-api-opengraph-image.md

 1. Resizes and optimizes the image
 1. Returns the result

-Just pause for a second and consider the authoring workflow here when I create a new blog post.
-I create a new markdown file.
-I pick a background image to use (usually from Unsplash) and point to that image path in the front matter of my markdown file.
+Now I’d just like to pause for a second and appreciate the authoring workflow when I create a new blog post: I create a new markdown file.
+I pick a background image to use (usually from [Unsplash](https://unsplash.com/)) and point to that image path in the front matter of my markdown file.

 The Open Graph image is created automatically and resized/optimized.
 The preview thumbnail on my home page now reuses that same Open Graph image for nice visuals on my own site.
 It’s even nicer if I add a YouTube video to the front matter for the post—the cover image is downloaded from the video and used automatically.

 When I want to make changes, I do so in one place and it cascades to all of these different spots automatically.

+## Attribution

+For me, this all ties back to good visual attribution.
+Of course, this example is very self serving—but it works with any external site too!

+When I want to link to a person:, I’ll use their [IndieWeb Avatar](/web/indieweb-avatar/) next to their name.

+When I want to link to a specific web page, I now have two options:

+* Use the optimized Open Graph image for that page.
+* Use an Open Graph sized [screenshot](/web/screenshots/) for that page.

+[Nicolas Hoizey has already suggested](https://github.com/11ty/api-opengraph-image/issues/1) that this service fall back to the screenshot if the Open Graph image is not found—great idea!

+## A love letter to On-demand Builders

+This Eleventy API service renaissance is owed largely to [Netlify’s On-demand Builders](https://docs.netlify.com/configure-builds/on-demand-builders/) feature.
+Running a JavaScript file in the cloud and caching the output on the Edge CDN for all repeat requests (with no extra cost in Functions quotas) is incredibly powerful.
+It’s awesome.
+I love it.
+(Please do remember that I am employed by Netlify).

+I’ve already built four hosted services and made sure that the [Eleventy Serverless plugin](https://www.11ty.dev/docs/plugins/serverless/) was compatible with the feature.
+I can absolutely say that none of those things would exist without On-demand Builders.
+I already have more ideas for more stuff—this is an awesome time to be a builder, y’all!

 ## Demos